MitulMistry/mm-webdev-portfolio-v3/README.md

 A [Gatsby](https://www.gatsbyjs.com/) portfolio site for my web applications.
 The previous React version can be found [here](https://github.com/MitulMistry/mm-webdev-portfolio-v2), while the initial HTML version can be found [here](https://github.com/MitulMistry/mm-webdev-portfolio-v1).

 ## Gatsby
-This project was was developed using the default [Gatsby starter template](https://www.gatsbyjs.com/starters/gatsbyjs/gatsby-starter-default/).
+This project was developed using the default [Gatsby starter template](https://www.gatsbyjs.com/starters/gatsbyjs/gatsby-starter-default/).

 You can find the documentation for Gatsby [here](https://www.gatsbyjs.com/docs).